 Aggressive Cat Behavior is Solvable

-Important Zoom Appointment Update: We are currently scheduling the doctor and behaviorist through April 30th.
-Scheduled cat owners can also become part of Mieshelle’s National Geographic cat behavior show production.
+Important Update: we are scheduling Zoom and phone appointments with the doctor and cat behaviorist through August 31st.
+Scheduled cat owners can also become part of Mieshelle’s new cat behavior show on Discovery Channel (with 125 million viewers internationally).

 Solving Cat Aggression Issues Scientifically